tripleonard/wireguard-cloudformation/README.md

 Caveats

-* The procecess leverages Google DNS 8.8.4.4 for name resolution.
+* The process leverages Google DNS 8.8.4.4 for name resolution.